-“We are all in the same boat in a stormy sea, and we owe each other a terrible loyalty.”
-G.K.
-CHESTERTON
+“We are all in the same boat in a stormy sea, and we owe each other a terrible loyalty.” —G.K.
+Chesterton

-“Birds of a feather flock together.”
-John Minsheu, 1599
+“Birds of a feather flock together.” —John Minsheu, 1599

-“If I have seen a little further it is by standing on the shoulders of Giants.”
-Isaac Newton
+“If I have seen a little further it is by standing on the shoulders of Giants.” —Isaac Newton

 Groups meet at a regular interval, normally monthly or quarterly.
 Some peer groups involve members from other industries and each member has exclusivity within their niche.
 Other peer groups are geographically diverse and involve members from the same industry—none of whom compete directly with each other.

-In the book, The Power of Peer Groups, by Leon Shapiro and Leo Bottary, the authors describe how peer groups operate by comparing it to the 1957 movie “12 Angry Men”.
+In the book The Power of Peer Groups by Leon Shapiro and Leo Bottary, the authors describe how peer groups operate by comparing it to the 1957 classic film “12 Angry Men.”
 This jury room drama tells the story of 12 jurors directed to dictate the fate of a criminal defendant.
 The initial jury vote had all jurors but #8 voting not guilty.
 Juror #8 argues that a passing train would have made it difficult for the witness to hear the murder threat.
 His argument is successful in turning juror #5 and #11.

-Carnegie actually commissioned Hill’s works, which involved interviews of over 500 American millionaires and successful business persons.
-Hill’s books discussed how the peer group solution was utilized by Andrew Carnegie, Henry Ford, Theodore Roosevelt, JP Morgan, John D. Rockerfeller, Charles Schwab, Alexander Graham Bell and Thomas Edison.
-Napolean Hill defined the solution as a “coordination of knowledge and effort, in a spirit of harmony, between two or more people, for the attainment of a definite purpose.”
+Carnegie actually commissioned Hill’s works, which involved interviews of over 500 American millionaires and successful businesspersons.
+Hill’s books discussed how the peer group solution was utilized by Andrew Carnegie, Henry Ford, Theodore Roosevelt, JP Morgan, John D. Rockefeller, Charles Schwab, Alexander Graham Bell and Thomas Edison.
+Hill defined the solution as a “coordination of knowledge and effort, in a spirit of harmony, between two or more people, for the attainment of a definite purpose.”

 Many great leaders and achievers throughout history surrounded themselves with like-minded, trusted advisors who helped them become successful through their collaboration.